 The control panel was complete and in original condition aside from the missing instruction card.

 The control panel overlay was worn in places and deformed from cigarette burns along the top.

 To flatten the control panel a heat gun was used on the low setting to soften the area around the deformity.
 Once soft, weights were applied to flatten the panel and hold it in place whilst it cooled.

 The 2-way joystick wasn't very smooth and appeared to be catching.
 Inspecting the mechanism found what looked like foil wrapped around the column inside.

 With the joystick completely disassembled I found a couple of layers of single sided foil wrapped around the column.
 According to the Quasar manual there should have been a metal bearing sleeve attached to the column for contact with the switch rollers.
 Any replacement sleeve would have to be an exact diameter, exact width and exact thickness to fit onto the end of the column so I was expecting it to be very hard to find a replacement.

 That said, it appeared that eBay had exactly the right replacement that I ordered.

 The missing instruction card was reprinted on card using reproduction/restored artwork from the Dragons Lair Fans forum.
-A paper rough print was used to size & position before trimming down adding cut-outs to the final colour print.
+A paper rough print was used to size & position before trimming down and adding cut-outs To the final colour print.
 The overlay was then assembled back onto the panel to seal the instruction card in place.

 All the buttons were complete and in working condition.
 A light cleaning was all that was needed.